 CHN supports taxing income from investments (such as capital gains and dividend income) at the same rate as income from work (ordinary income).
-There is no reason why wealthy investors like Warren Buffet should be paying a lower tax rate than many middle-income Americans.
+There is no reason why wealthy investors like Warren Buffett should pay a lower tax rate than many middle-income Americans.